kolarcz/node-w1temp/README.md

 W1 configuration:

 1. at the end of file /boot/config.txt add `dtoverlay=w1-gpio,gpiopin=<gpiopin>` where &lt;gpiopin&gt; is pin where is connected w1 data channel
-2. to cron add `@reboot sudo modprobe w1-gpio && sudo modprobe w1-therm`
+2. run `modprobe w1-gpio && modprobe w1-therm` (it can be at cron too: `@reboot sudo modprobe w1-gpio && sudo modprobe w1-therm`)

 ## Methods